cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpconfig.md

 **`-s | --show param_name`**

-Shows the value for a configuration parameter used on all instances (coordinator and segments) in the Greenplum Database system.
+Shows the value for a configuration parameter used on all instances (coordinator and segments) in the Cloudberry Database system.
 If there is a difference in a parameter value among the instances, the utility displays an error message.
 Running `gpconfig` with the `-s` option reads parameter values directly from the database, and not the `postgresql.conf` file.
 If you are using `gpconfig` to set configuration parameters across all segments, then running `gpconfig -s` to verify the changes, you might still see the previous (old) values.
 You must reload the configuration files (`gpstop -u`) or restart the system (`gpstop -r`) for changes to take effect.

 **`--file`**

-For a configuration parameter, shows the value from the `postgresql.conf` file on all instances (coordinator and segments) in the Greenplum Database system.
+For a configuration parameter, shows the value from the `postgresql.conf` file on all instances (coordinator and segments) in the Cloudberry Database system.
 If there is a difference in a parameter value among the instances, the utility displays a message.
 Must be specified with the `-s` option.

 For example, the configuration parameter `statement_mem` is set to 64MB for a user with the `ALTER ROLE` command, and the value in the `postgresql.conf` file is 128MB.
 Running the command `gpconfig -s statement_mem --file` displays 128MB.
 The command `gpconfig -s statement_mem` run by the user displays 64MB.